camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/job-executor.md

     <td><code>keepAliveTime</code></td>
     <td>Long</td>
     <td>
-      <p>Specify the time in milliseconds threads will be kept alive when there are no tasks present before threads are terminated until the core pool size is reached.</p>
+      Specify the time in milliseconds threads will be kept alive when there are no tasks present before threads are terminated until the core pool size is reached.
       <p><strong>Default Value:</strong> 0</p>
     </td>
   </tr>
 </table>

-## Job-Acquisition Configuration Properties
+# Job-Acquisition Configuration Properties

 The following is a list with the available job acquisition thread configuration properties, along with some explanations.
 The properties can be used in the `<property name="foo">bar</property>` tag, where `foo` is the name of the property and `bar` is the value of the property.